-After a week in Antalya, it was time for me to move to Konya, the next destination during my travel across Turkey in July and August 2019.
+After a week in Antalya, it was time for me to move to Konya, the next destination during my travel across Turkey.
 I was a bit sad to leave Antalya, because I enjoyed my time on the beach there.
-The inland places that I was going to visit during the next leg of my journey had neither a beach nor a swimming pool, where I could cool down during very hot summer days.
-But, that didn’t bother me too much because, after Turkey, I was going to Italy and then to Portugal where I would spend more time by the sea.
-By the time I left Antalya, it was very hot in Turkey!
+The inland places that I was going to visit during the next leg of my journey had neither a beach, nor a swimming pool, where I could cool down during the very hot summer days.

-It could be that people in the west do not know very much about Rumi, because, frankly speaking, I did not know anything about him before I went to Konya.
-But in other parts of the world, especially in Turkey and Iran, Rumi is well known, celebrated and honoured.
+It could be that people in the west don’t know very much about Rumi, because frankly speaking, I didn’t know anything about him before I went to Konya.
+However, in other parts of the world, especially in Turkey and Iran, Rumi is well known, celebrated and honoured.

 MY HOTEL IN KONYA